wp-plugins/wp-piwik/readme.txt

 1. WP-Piwik settings.
 2. WP-Piwik statistics page.
 3. Closer look to a pie chart.
+4. WordPress toolbar graph.

 == Changelog ==

 = 0.9.4 =
+* Requires at least Piwik 1.8.2!
 * Choose between HTTP API or PHP API
 * Show graph on WordPress Toolbar
+* Add option to disable cookies - Thanks to Mathias T.!
 * Update bugfix: Upgrading from WP-Piwik 0.8.7 or less will work again
+* Some minor bugfixes

 = 0.9.3 =
 * Bugfix: Adding a new site will work again.